 When it comes to driving infractions, one of the worst is undoubtedly driving under the influence.
-Not only does it put you in danger, but it puts others on the road at danger as well.
+Not only does it put you in danger, but it puts others on the road in danger as well.
 As an experienced DUI attorney in Oregon, we handle driver license suspension cases all the time.
 But one of the leading questions our clients have is why it’s called a DUII in Oregon.
 In effect, this subtle name change was a way for the state of Oregon and the prosecuting powers to be more comprehensive against those who are driving under the influence of intoxicants.
 So let’s explore why it’s referred to as driving under the influence of intoxicants in Oregon.

 Expanding Influences Necessitated A New Definition

 For many years, a DUI was simply referred to colloquially as drunk driving.
 But the fact is people are becoming intoxicated on a wider variety of substances now than in the past.
 When the offense is simply a DUI or “driving under the influence,” it doesn’t account for the other intoxicants that are really illegal.
 Now that we have a greater understanding of what can leave people intoxicated, the phrase “drunk driving” or DUI is no longer as relevant as it once was.

 When you’ve been charged for driving under the influence of intoxicants, it could be because you are impaired from using a variety of substances.
 The definition of DUII in Oregon ensures that all forms of impairment are equally illegal.
 You could be impaired from alcohol, inhalants, substances, or even medications.
 To charge you appropriately, the state utilizes a variety of chemical tests to determine the presence of intoxicants.
 These tests include breath tests, blood tests, and urine tests.
 In the state of Oregon, if you refuse to take a breath test, it will result in the suspension of your license.

 What’s the Difference Between DUI, DWI, and DUII?